Ben-NIU/HazTrak-Inventory/README.md

 (ii).
 Under the "Confirmed Chemicals" Tab, you can download those confirmed chemicals ONLY by clicking the "Download Confirmed Chemicals!" button.

 (iii).
 Under the "Unconfirmed Chemicals" Tab, download the unconfirmed chemicals by clicking the "Download Unconfirmed Chemicals!" button.

+## LICENSE
+### MIT